 Other Foods with Bioflavonoids

 Berries aren’t for everyone.
-Sometimes I even find them a tad too tart and need to mentally prepare myself before eating a strawberry.
+Sometimes I even find them a tad too tart.
 But that doesn’t mean you can’t get bioflavonoids from other excellent sources.

 Some other foods include: